welovemedia/ffmate-docs/docs/tasks.md

 **Listing Tasks by Batch ID**

-You can retrieve all tasks belonging to a specific batch using the following API endpoint:
+You can get all tasks belonging to a specific batch using the following API endpoint:

 ```sh
 curl -X 'GET' \